tencent cloud

 consumer, err := client.Subscribe(pulsar.ConsumerOptions{

-// Complete path of the topic in the format of `persistent://cluster (tenant) ID/namespace/topic name`
+// The full topic path in the format of persistent://cluster (tenant) ID/namespace/topic.

 Topic: "persistent://pulsar-mmqwr5xx9n7g/sdk_go/topic1",